Ohio Medical Schools—2026-2027 Guide to Acceptance

 Rather than applying through AMCAS, you’ll use the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS).
 Just as with the AMCAS application, the DO primary is composed of your transcripts, personal statement, MCAT score, letters of recommendation, and an experiences and achievements section.

 However, there are a few important differences.
 For example, the DO application is centered around osteopathic medicine.
 The subject of your personal statement isn’t just why you want to be a doctor, but why you want to be an osteopathic doctor.
-Plus, at least one of your letters of recommendation must be written by a DO who you have shadowed or worked closely with.
+Plus, at least one of your letters of recommendation must be written by a DO whom you have shadowed or worked closely with.

 No Ohio osteopathic schools require Casper or PREview at this time.